OTheNonE/oauth-spa-js/README.md

-# Autodesk Platform Services - SPA Auth Client
+# Single-Page Authorization Client for Autodesk Platform Services
 A JavaScript client for gaining access to Autodesk Platform Services within single-page applications (inspired by [Auth0](https://github.com/auth0/auth0-spa-js)).
-The client obtains access tokens using the [PKCE (Proof Key for Code Exchange) authorization flow for public clients](https://aps.autodesk.com/en/docs/oauth/v2/reference/http/gettoken-POST/#section-1-authorization-code-grant-type).
+The client obtains access tokens by using the [PKCE (Proof Key for Code Exchange) authorization flow for public clients](https://aps.autodesk.com/en/docs/oauth/v2/tutorials/get-3-legged-token-pkce/get-3-legged-token-pkce/).

-# Getting Started
+## Getting Started

+### Configure your application
+Create a Single-Page Application in [Autodesk Platform Services - Applications](https://aps.autodesk.com/hubs/@personal/applications/) and store the Client ID within your application (in a `.env`-file).
+Specify an authorization callback url to be used in your application (e.g. http://localhost:8000/auth/autodesk/callback or https://example.com/auth/autodesk/callback)

 ### Installation
 Using npm in your project directory run the following command: